LADI/jack-select/README.md

 This means that `dbus-python` was not installed in a setuptools-compatible way.
 Unfortunately this seems to be the case on most major Linux distributions.
-As a workaround, you can install a working versin `dbus-python` from PyPI only for your current user:
+As a workaround, you can install a working version of `dbus-python` from PyPI only for your current user:

     pip install --user dbus-python